ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 1. On the **Action Items** dashboard, select the **Group** containing the Assessment(s) whose Action you want to reassign.
 2. In the **Assessment** dropdown, select the Assessment whose Action you want to reassign, or select **All** from the dropdown to see all available Actions.
-3. Locate the Action you want to reassign, and in the **Owner** column, select the link for **Review**, **Implemented** or **Test**.
+3. Locate the Action you want to reassign, and in the **Owner** column, select the link for **Review**, **Implemented**, or **Test**.
 4. Delete the existing user from the **Assign User** field, and either choose a different user from the list of users or filter the list to select a user by typing in the user’s name.
 5. In the Implementation Notes field, enter any notes you wish to convey to the user.
 6. Select **Save** to reassign the Action.

 ## Templates

-A Template is the base object in Compliance Manager (Preview) that is associated with a Product and a Certification (e.g., standard, regulation, control framework, etc.).
+A Template is the base object in Compliance Manager (Preview) that is associated with a Product and a Certification (for example, standard, regulation, control framework, etc.).
 Templates can be viewed and added from the Templates dashboard.

 ![Compliance Manager Microsoft Template Dashboard](media/compliance-manager-template-dashboard.png)

-The dashboard displays each Template, along with the Certification and Product associated with the Template, the dates on which the Template was created and last modified, the number of customer and Microsoft-managed controls, the maximum Compliance Score for the Template, and the status of the Template (e.g., Approved, Pending Approval, Imported).
+The dashboard displays each Template, along with the Certification and Product associated with the Template, the dates on which the Template was created and last modified, the number of customer and Microsoft-managed controls, the maximum Compliance Score for the Template, and the status of the Template (for example, Approved, Pending Approval, Imported).

 The built-in Templates each have a built-in Assessment associated with them, but you can create additional Assessments based on built-in Templates, and you can import your own Templates, and create custom Assessments based off those.

 ### Create a Template

 You can create a Template by copying an existing Template or by importing a custom Template.
 There is a specific format and schema that must be used for Template data or it will not import into Compliance Manager.
 A file with the correct schema and sample data can be downloaded from here.
-Each custom Template should be in a separate Excel workbook (in .xls or .xlsx format) that contains 5 tabs:
+Each custom Template should be in a separate Excel workbook (in .xls or .xlsx format) that contains five tabs:

 1. Template-Assessment
 2. ControlFamily